fairfair/vuetable/README.md

 - defaultFilters: object of filters set until reset, see api doc for syntax
 - permanentFilters: object of filters set for every request, see api doc for syntax
 - onRowClicked: object with two params,
-  - page: target component name if a row is clicked
   - field: field used as param for redirection (default is first column)
+  - page: target component name ; if undefined, an event 'on-row-clicked' is emitted with field value

 ## Todo